Lobesitdoll/mdncomp/README.md

 So for example, if you always want a description to be shown:

     mdncomp --set desc=true

+or if you don't want to see neither hints nor legends:

-    mdncomp --set desc=1
+    mdncomp --set expert=2

+Using 1 here will disabled hints, but not legends.

 To see a list of valid keys that can be used:

     mdncomp --set ?

-You can also edit the config file directly.
-Use the option`--configpath` to get the location to the config folder.

-Tip: You can as an alternative, define alias commands in some terminals with specific settings for different purposes.
+Tip: You can as an alternative, define alias commands in some terminals with specific options set for different purposes.

 Wiki
 ----

-(**NOTE: TODO** Not yet updated for version 2.x.x).
+(**NOTE: TODO** Not yet updated for version 2).

 See the [wiki pages](https://gitlab.com/epistemex/mdncomp/wikis/home) for more details on each options, how to create a config file and for usage examples.